 Everyone is so focused on getting stronger these days, but did you know it could hurt your hypertrophy in the long run?
 Let me explain what I mean...
 This study (1) compared two groups of men who did the same training program.
 Both groups did the same exercises, as well as the same upper body intensity … Continue reading Why heavy squats are shown to slow your muscle gains

 Ashwagandha (Withania somnifera, Indian ginseng) is probably the most well-known adaptogen herb there is, which is used in Ayurveda medicine.
 Ayurveda, the traditional system of medicine practiced in India can be traced back to 6000 BC.
 For most of these 6000 years, Ashwagandha has been used as a Rasayana (nourishes, detoxifies, enhances immunity).
-The … Continue reading Ashwagandha – adaptogenic, androgenic & anabolic
+The root … Continue reading Ashwagandha – adaptogenic, androgenic & anabolic

 A lot of guys want to get buff at some point in their life...
 And after the beginner gains they might find that their progress has slowed down remarkably, or that it's even stalled completely.
 Fortunately there are guidelines on how to optimize hypertrophy and prevent hypertrophy stalling.
 First off, let's have a look at … Continue reading Optimal hypertrophy – sets, reps, rest & frequency